Satellite image: Iran blast struck by suspected missile site

 The building near the char marks resembled the facility seen in the state TV footage.
 The gas storage area sits near what analysts describe as Iran's Khojir missile facility.
 The explosion appears to have struck a facility for the Shahid Bakeri Industrial Group, which makes solid-propellant rockets, said Fabian Hinz, a researcher at the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies in Monterey, California.

 The Washington-based Center for Strategic and International Studies identified Khojir as the "site of numerous tunnels, some suspected of use for arms assembly."
 Large industrial buildings at the site visible from satellite photographs also suggest missile assembly being conducted there.
-The U.S. Defense Intelligence Agency says Iran overall has the largest underground facility program in the Middle East.
+The US Defence Intelligence Agency says Iran overall has the largest underground facility programme in the Middle East.

 Such sites "support most facets of Tehran's ballistic missile capabilities, including the operational force and the missile development and production program," the DIA said in 2019.
 Iranian officials themselves also identified the site as being in Parchin, home to a military base where the International Atomic Energy Agency previously said it suspects Iran conducted tests of explosive triggers that could be used in nuclear weapons.